ForJournalism/fj-javascript/README.md

 ## Introduction

-JavaScript is an intepreted programming language that can run in all modern web browsers.
+JavaScript is an interpreted programming language that can run in all modern web browsers.
 JavaScript also can be used to build server applications and databases.

 ### JavaScript basics

 * Using various objects types to store information
-* Functions let us calcualte adn transform information
+* Functions let us calculate and transform information
 * We controlling flow of information through loops and conditional statements

 ### Walking skeleton